Laundry Service: Contemporary

 At the same time Shakira's album evoked sharp criticism by a number of authors.
 David Browne from Entertainment Weekly, for instance, called the album a "the ultimate in crossover nightmares" and opined that Shakira's incorporation of different musical genres made it sound confusing, saying "Its wan ska-pop, faux-country ballads, and generic rock barely betray a Spanish accent or any musical heritage.
 (She can't decide if she wants to sound like Alanis or Shania)".
 Matt Cibula from PopMatters gave a more mixed view in his review of Laundry Service; he complimented some of the lyrics of the songs but expressed disappointment in Shakira's production of the album, writing it off as "generic".
 He felt that the album was "extremely safe" and speculated that the reason behind the album's "generic" sound was due to the Estefans' involvement, saying "when I read that she's [Gloria Estefan] helping you with lyrics and he's [Emilio Estefan] 'executive producer', and I hear the unmistakable hum of 'moneymoneymoneymoney' in the background [sic]."
 Ernesto Lechner from Rolling Stone complimented the singer's voice as a "wild and beautiful instrument [...] capable of delivering scorching moments of musical passion," but commented that the involvement of a "battalion of producers and songwriters" led to Shakira sounding "downright silly" on Laundry Service and also criticised "her efforts to spice things up with obvious touches of Latin American folklore."

 Some authors criticised Shakira's first English album for the clumsy rhyme of its songs.
 Elizabeth Mendez Berry's article in "Vibe" is particularly indicative in this sense.
 In reference to Shakira's texts in English, the journalist wrote: "While her Spanish-language albums sparkled with elegant wordplay, this record is rife with cliches, both musically and lyrically. [...]
 For Anglophone Latin lovers, Shakira's lyrics are best left to the imagination."
+It has also been noted for its distinct place in her discography, being "a far cry from her modern-day reggaeton-stylings and instead shows off how her remarkable voice can adjust to the wide-range of genres which feature."

+Retrospective

+In a 2020 review, Isabelia Herrera of Pitchfork called the album a "formidable compendium of Shakira's sonic and corporeal world", stating that it "revealed her fascinating, idiosyncratic songwriting" and that it "laid the groundwork for Shakira's legacy as a pop chameleon".
+In 2025, Rolling Stone ranked the album at number 176 on its list of "The 250 Greatest Albums of the 21st Century So Far".